-Neural stem cells (NSCs) generate new neurons throughout life in distinct areas of the mammalian brain.
-This process, called adult neurogenesis, is associated with physiologic brain function but has been also implicated in a number of diseases, such as epilepsy and major depression.
-Understanding the mechanisms underlying adult neurogenesis represents a prerequisite for future therapeutic targeting of adult NSCs for endogenous brain repair.
-Our group uses imaging-, genome editing-, and transgenesis-based approaches as well as cellular models of human diseases using pluripotent embryonic cells to study the molecular and cellular framework of NSC biology in the developing and adult brain.
-Aim of our research is to understand how physiologic and disease-associated alterations of the neurogenic niche are translated into stem cell-associated plastic changes of the adult brain on a cellular and behavioral level.
+Neural stem cells (NSCs) generate new neurons throughout life (reviewed in: Denoth-Lippuner and Jessberger, 2021 Nature Reviews Neurosc).
+We use imaging-, genome editing-, and transgenesis-based approaches as well as cellular models of human diseases using pluripotent embryonic cells to study the molecular and cellular framework of NSC biology in the developing and adult brain.
+Aim of our research is to understand how physiologic and disease-associated alterations of neurogenesis are translated into stem cell-associated plastic changes in the developing and adult brain on a molecular, cellular, and behavioral level.

 Pilz GA*, Bottes S*, Betizeau M, Jörg DJ, Carta S, Simons BD, Helmchen F, Jessberger S (2018) Live imaging of neurogenesis in the adult hippocampus.
 Science 359:658-662

 UZH press releases: